Experimental Design for Causal Effect Identification: Terminology Problem Description

-Since each vertex of $\mathcal{G}$ represents a random variable, we use the terms vertex and variable interchangeably.
-We use small letters for variables, capital letters for sets of variables, and bold letters for collections of subsets of variables, respectively.
-We utilize common graph-theoretic terms such as parents of a vertex $x$ denoted by $\Pa{x}$.
-The set of vertices that are connected to $x$ via bidirected edges are denoted by $\BiD{x}$, and $\PaC{x}=\Pa{x}\cap\BiD{x}$ denotes the intersection of parents of $x$ and $\BiD{x}$.
-For a set of variables $X$, $\Pa{X}$ is defined as $\Pa{X}=\cup_{x\in X}\Pa{x}\setminus X$. $\BiD{X}$ and $\PaC{X}$ are defined analogously.
-The induced subgraph of $\mathcal{G}$ over a subset $X\subseteq V$ is denoted by $\mathcal{G}_{[X]}$.
-The connected components of the edge induced subgraph of $\mathcal{G}$ over its bidirected edges are called \emph{c-components} (aka \emph{districts}) of $\mathcal{G}$, \cite{tian2002testable}.
+We use small letters for variables, capital letters for sets of variables, and bold letters for collections of subsets of variables (set families), respectively.
+We utilise common graph-theoretic terms such as parents of a vertex $x$ (denoted by $\Pa{x}$), as well as children, ancestors, and descendants of a vertex.
+We denote by $\BiD{x}$, the set of vertices that have a bidirected edge to $x$.
+We also denote by $\PaC{x}=\Pa{x}\cap\BiD{x}$ the set of parents of $x$ that have a bidirected edge to $x$.
+For a set $X$, $\Pa{X}$ is defined as $\Pa{x}=\cup_{x\in X}\Pa{x}\setminus X$.
+The rest of the aforementioned sets are defined analogously for a set of variables $X$.
+For a set of variables $X$, we denote by $\mathcal{G}_{[X]}$ the induced vertex subgraph of $\mathcal{G}$ over the vertices $X$.
+The connected components of the edge-induced subgraph of $\mathcal{G}$ over its bidirected edges are called \emph{c-components} (aka \emph{districts}) of $\mathcal{G}$ \citep{tian2002testable}.
 For example, the causal graph in Figure \ref{fig:semi-markov} consists of only one c-component.
 However, its induced subgraph over $\{s_1,x,v_2\}$ consists of two c-components $\{x,s_1\}$ and $\{v_2\}$.